jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 ```

 That is, we additionally annotate our Customer Service application class
-with SDG’s `@EnableClusterConfiguration` annotation.
+with [spring-data-gemfire-name]’s `@EnableClusterConfiguration` annotation.
 We have also set
 the `useHttp` attribute to `true`.
 This sends the configuration metadata
-from the client to the cluster via VMware GemFire’s Management REST API.
+from the client to the cluster via [vmware-gemfire-name]’s Management REST API.

-This is useful when your VMware GemFire cluster may be running behind a
+This is useful when your [vmware-gemfire-name] cluster may be running behind a
 firewall, such as on public cloud infrastructure.
 However, there are
 other benefits to using HTTP as well.
 As stated, the client sends
-configuration metadata to VMware GemFire’s Management REST interface,
+configuration metadata to [vmware-gemfire-name]’s Management REST interface,
 which is a facade for the server-side Cluster Configuration Service.
 If
 another peer (e.g. server) is added to the cluster as a member, then
 this member will get the same configuration.
 If the entire cluster goes
 down, it will have the same configuration when it is restarted.

-SDG is careful not to stomp on existing Regions since those Regions may
+[spring-data-gemfire-name] is careful not to stomp on existing Regions since those Regions may
 have data already.
 Declaring the `@EnableClusterConfiguration`
 annotation is a useful development-time feature, but it is recommended
 that you explicitly define and declare your Regions in production
 environments, either using *Gfsh* or Spring confg.

 <p class="note"><strong>Note:</strong>
-It is now possible to replace the SDG
+It is now possible to replace the [spring-data-gemfire-name]
-<code>@EnableClusterConfiguration</code> annotation with SBDG’s
+<code>@EnableClusterConfiguration</code> annotation with [spring-boot-gemfire-name]’s
 <code>@EnableClusterAware</code> annotation, which has the same effect
 of pushing configuration metadata from the client to the server (or
 cluster).
-Additionally, SBDG’s <code>@EnableClusterAware</code>
+Additionally, [spring-boot-gemfire-name]’s <code>@EnableClusterAware</code>
 annotation makes it unnecessary to explicitly have to configure the
-<code>clientRegionShortcut</code> on the SDG
+<code>clientRegionShortcut</code> on the [spring-data-gemfire-name]
 <code>@EnableEntityDefinedRegions</code> annotation (or similar
-annotation, e.g. SDG’s <code>@EnableCachingDefinedRegions</code>).
+annotation, e.g. [spring-data-gemfire-name]’s <code>@EnableCachingDefinedRegions</code>).
-Finally, because the SBDG <code>@EnableClusterAware</code> annotation is
+Finally, because the [spring-boot-gemfire-name] <code>@EnableClusterAware</code> annotation is
-meta-annotated with SDG’s
+meta-annotated with [spring-data-gemfire-name]’s
 <code>@EnableClusterConfiguration annotation</code> is automatically
 configures the <code>useHttp</code> attribute to <code>true</code>.
 </p>